 Interesting, right?
 Well, the Discovery Channel thinks so.
 Investigation Discovery, one of the cable network's new channels, is launching a reality TV show that focuses on Watkins' work.

 Dallas DNA will follow prisoners as they go through the exoneration process.
 The first episode features the September exoneration of Johnnie Lindsey, 56, who was convicted in a 1981 rape case and spent 26 years in prison, according to USA Today.

 Some legal analysts say the series could exploit the suffering of victims -- including the wrongly convicted -- in the name of entertainment.

 Jeff Blackburn, chief counsel to the Innocence Project of Texas, says the show is a vehicle to boost Watkins' political career.

-If you just can't wait to watch Watkins on TV, you can tide yourself over with this video of him accepting his Public Official of the Year award in D.C. in November:
+Watkins denies that the series poses ethical risks or that he was motivated by politics.
+He says the public needs to see how the process works.
+"At the end of the day, it will build better trust," he says.If you just can't wait to watch Watkins on TV, you can tide yourself over with this video of him accepting his Public Official of the Year award in D.C. in November: